-As a College, we are committed to the American project-yet unfulfilled-of promoting principles of openness, pluralism, inclusiveness, and democracy.
-To this regard we work toward our strategic objective to foster a climate on campus that builds community and encourages open dialogue on issues of intellectual, ethical, and social importance, teach and model for students the practice of engagement with critical and controversial issues related to our differences in our culture, and foster a sophisticated understanding of the balance between our diversity and the commonalities inherent in our shared humanity (SPIII-Diversity Strategic Plan).
+As a college, we are committed to the American project—yet unfulfilled—of promoting principles of openness, pluralism, inclusiveness and democracy.
+To this regard we work toward our strategic objective of fostering a climate on campus that builds community and encourages open dialogue on issues of intellectual, ethical and social importance; teach and model for students the practice of engagement with critical and controversial issues related to our differences in our culture; and foster a sophisticated understanding of the balance between our diversity and the commonalities inherent in our shared humanity (SPIII-Diversity Strategic Plan).

 Report a Bias Incident

 Discriminatory behavior or expression based upon sexual orientation, gender identity or expression—or legally protected characteristics such as race, sex, religion, national origin, ethnicity, disability or military status—is strictly prohibited.
 Under college policy, no Dickinson College student, staff or faculty member shall, on the basis of a characteristic protected by law or college policy, be denied the benefits of, or be subjected to discrimination under, any college program or activity.